GM-Alex/bashop/README.md

 The _#?d_ comment describes the command itself and is parsed for the help page.
 The _#?c_ comment is parsed by the argument parser and defines the command parameters, it's also used for the help.
-The _#?o_ comment is pareed by the argument parser and defines the command options, it's also used for the help.
+The _#?o_ comment is parsed by the argument parser and defines the command options, it's also used for the help.

 ## Build in option